bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 Adrex bumped his head from side to side.

-"Well, Yurgunn explained our new customer's actions, so it would actually be two in one day" he sighted, as he pulled a stool out and took a seat at the table, placing both of his elbows on the table, resting his face on his knuckles.
+"Well, Yurgunn explained our new customer's actions, so it would actually be two in one day" he sighed, as he pulled a stool out and took a seat at the table, placing both of his elbows on the table, resting his face on his knuckles.

-"Was he drunk?" his mother tried, which were the most common cause this conversation ever took place.
+"Was he drunk?" his mother tried, which were the most common cause this conversation normally took place.

 "No" Adrex replied a bit sad. *Not that it would have made it that much better if he were.*

 "The second one was though.
 The first one had just never seen a dragonborn before, and..."

-They had had this talk over and over, and it was the same they saw each time.
+They had had this talk over and over, and it was the same story each time.

-His mother placed a caring hand on his right shoulder, as she moved up behind him, laying her chin the the side of his head, giving him a supporting hug.
+His mother placed a caring hand on his right shoulder, as she moved up behind him, laying her chin to the side of his head, giving him a supporting hug.

 "The eyes, the hesitance reactions, and staggering speech?" she tried categorize it to.